 Health and safety measures

-- Signage to remind people of the protocols
+Clear signage is on display to remind people of the protocols

 Timeslots for large families and groups